ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Digitize_manual_bead_drops.md

 ## To digitize manual bead drops...

-1Select a machine format that supports bead mode via the Select Machine Format dialog.
+1. Select a machine format that supports bead mode via the Select Machine Format dialog.
 [See Select bead-capable machines for details.](Select_bead-capable_machines)

-2Set up your palette in the Bead Palette Editor according to the machine type – single, twin, multi-bead – that you have selected.
+2. Set up your palette in the Bead Palette Editor according to the machine type – single, twin, multi-bead – that you have selected.

-3Select a color for the fixing stitch from the Color toolbar.
+3. Select a color for the fixing stitch from the Color toolbar.

-4Click the Manual Bead icon.
+4. Click the Manual Bead icon.
 If you have activated twin-bead mode, bead options are displayed in the droplist.

 ![BeadingManualDroplist.png](assets/BeadingManualDroplist.png)

 Tip: Zoom in for more accurate digitizing.
 Hold down Ctrl+Shift to constrain the cursor to horizontal and vertical directions, or 15° increments.

-5Select a bead and left-click to begin your manual bead placement.
+5. Select a bead and left-click to begin your manual bead placement.
 It must start with at least one stitch.
 How you proceed depends on the layout style you are aiming for.
 The most common is ‘flat’:

 ![FixingStyleLaid.png](assets/FixingStyleLaid.png)

-6One technique for creating a ‘flat’ fixing stitch is as follows:
+6. One technique for creating a ‘flat’ fixing stitch is as follows:

 - Click-stitch forward as manual run stitching.
 - Move forward one bead length and right-click to drop a bead.
 An outline appears.